cryptoeax/arbbot/README.md

 the more arbitrage-opportunities can be taken.
 Be careful to keep at least 0.1 - 0.2 BTC at the exchange to give the bot enough room to trade.

-ATTENTION: This initial phase can take around 48h, depending on market conditions!

 ## How does the make profit?

 Arbitrage trading means that differences in exchange rates between two exchanges are used to gain a profit.